What is the LANNA curriculum?

 Is there an Admissions Assessment/Test and how much it is?

-Yes, there is a test for Primary and Secondary applicants.
-Testing varies depending on the age of the child.
-Refer to Step 2 on the Admissions Process.
-The interview/assessment 4.500THB fee is payable before the assessment takes place.
+Yes, there is an interview/assessment for all applicants.
+The interview/assessment 5,000THB fee is payable before the assessment takes place.

 How can I pay the Admissions Assessment/Test?